ggnohc/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.

-  * In order to improve computation time, the full resolution point cloud was downsampled.
-By setting the leaf size/voxel size (in meters) to 0.01 which was determined to be the optimal value, the following image was obtained:
+  * In order to improve computation time, the full resolution point cloud was down sampled.
+By setting the leaf size/voxel size (in meters) to 0.01 which was determined to be the optimal value, the following image was produced:

     <img src="./images/voxel_downsample_001.png"/>

-  * The downsampled voxel was then went through a passthrough filter to only retain useful information, by focusing on a particular *region of interest*.
+  * The down sampled voxel was then went through a passthrough filter to only retain useful information, by focusing on a particular *region of interest*.
 Applying filter over the z-axis (which is height of table) , and setting the minimum and maximum axis to 0.6 and 1.1 respectively, we obtained the following:

     <img src="./images/passthrough_filter.png"/>

   * Next step is to remove the table from the scene so that only objects on the table are shown!
 This is done by using a technique called *Random Sample Consensus* or "RANSAC".
-    * By utilizing point cloud library's SACMODEL_PLANE (http://docs.pointclouds.org/1.7.0/group__sample__consensus.html), to determine plane models, the table is treated as "inliers", and hence the objects on the tables can extracted as "outliers".
+    * By utilizing point cloud library's SACMODEL_PLANE (http://docs.pointclouds.org/1.7.0/group__sample__consensus.html), to determine plane models, the table was treated as "inliers", and hence the objects on the tables can be extracted as "outliers".
-    * Setting max_distance to 0.01 yield the following point cloud which shows the table only:
+    * Setting max_distance to 0.01 yield the following point cloud which showed the table only:

       <img src="./images/extracted_inlier.png"/>